Frugal Fastback: 1966 AMC Marlin – Sold?

 While Plymouth’s Barracuda introduced the concept of a fastback roofline using a huge glass backlight, American Motor’s Marlin set the stage in 1965 of the roofline relying on a more traditional flat rear window.
 Despite being one-year early to market before the Big Three’s fastbacks came along and backed by an extensive marketing campaign, AMC’s Halo Car Marlin never really took off sales-wise, and consequently, sighting one today is a rare treat.
-So imagine our surprise when we happened on this 1966 Montego Light Rose example currently listed here on Craigslist in Addison, New York (Elmira) with an asking price of $10,500 or best offer.
+So imagine our surprise when we happened on this 1966 Montego Light Rose example originally listed in November 2020 on Craigslist in Addison, New York (Elmira) with an asking price of $10,500 or best offer.
 Despite being a very pretty driver-quality example in a great color combination, the entry-level 232 cubic inch inline-six mated to a three-on-the-tree shifted manual transmission actually holds back the pricing on this rare car.
 Specifically, the Collector Car Market Review Online Tool confirms the asking price falls between this guide’s #3 “Good” estimate of $7,850 and its #2 “Very Good” appraisal of $11,200 before factoring in a twenty percent deduction for the powertrain.
 While the Hagerty Insurance Online Valuation Tool does not provide deduction factors for this car, this guide confirms this private seller has their Marlin priced between the #4 “Fair” (Daily Driver) estimate of $8,500 and the #3 “Good” appraisal of $12,900.
-If you are serious about buying this Marlin, you can start the conversation by calling the seller at (607) 359-3274.
-When you do, please remember to mention you saw his AMC featured here on GuysWithRides.com.

 Here’s Hagerty Insurance’s Summary of the 1965-1967 Marlin: